zsrtp/tpgz/README.md

 - pause menu (TBD)              // Can modify the pause menu collection (not implemented yet)

 memory menu:
-- Add memory watches to the screen (not implemented yet)
+- Add memory watches to the screen

 practice menu:
 - Load practice files* (supports popular Any% and 100% locations)